THE AFFILIATE MARKETING PRIMER

 DO IT YOURSELF, OR PAY SOMEONE ELSE TO DO IT?:

-Apart from the details involved in starting an affiliate program, you have one big decision to make: Will you set up and run your own, or will you pay a clearinghouse (sometimes called an "affiliate network") to do the work for you?
+Apart from the details involved in starting an affiliate program, you have one big decision to make: Will you set up and run your own, or will you pay a clearinghouse (often called an "affiliate network") to do the work for you?

 You may be able to save money (i.e., make more money) by operating a program yourself with affiliate program software, as you can avoid monthly fees and/or the additional per-result fees the clearinghouses charge.
 And you'll be able to design it exactly the way you want it.